emschu/maven-package-repo-mirror/README.md

 - You need to setup authentication to the source repository via a `customHeaders` configuration property, e.g. by defining a `Authorization` header
 - You can provide authentication for source and target repository with `settings.xml` files

+Evaluate that connections to remote repositories are working.

 ### Run